Store Models & Interiors

 (Photos courtesy of Google Maps)

-Black Sienna is a rare variant of the Sienna Environment Package only seen at 2 Publix stores, #742 in Altamonte Springs and #796 in Winter Springs.
+Black Sienna is a rare variant of the Sienna Environment Package only seen at two Publix stores, #742 in Altamonte Springs and #796 in Winter Springs.
 This interior was introduced in 2013 and is similar to regular Sienna except the department signs are in a different shape and doesn't feature any pictograms.

 In addition, the top of the aisle sign matches with the color of the department signage while the placards at the bottom are the same as regular Sienna.